lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Interop-affecting changes:

 * Fixed the ASN.1 module for the pk-CompositeSignature and sa-CompositeSignature to indicate no ASN.1 wrapping is used.
 This simply clarifies the intended encoding but could be an interop-affecting change for implementations that built encoders / decoders from the ASN.1 and ended up with a non-intended encoding.
-* Aligned the hash function used for the RSA component to the RSA key size (Thanks Dan!)
+* Aligned the hash function used for the RSA component to the RSA key size (Thanks Dan!).
 * Changed the OID-based Domain Separators into HPKE-style signature label strings to match draft-irtf-cfrg-concrete-hybrid-kems-00.
+* Updated to new prototype OIDs since it is not binary compatible with the previous release.

 Editorial changes:

-None
+* Incorporated the feedback from IETF 123, clarifying the pubic, private key and signature encodings.
+* Many minor editorial fixes based on comments from the working group.

 # Introduction {#sec-intro}